 - Pay only your bank’s fees, if any, when submitting Direct Deposit files to them.
 (Some banks offer Direct Deposit to business customers at no charge and others charge only a few cents per Direct Deposit.)

-Click the Windows logo above to download your trial.
+Click above to download your trial.
 Then install the Direct Deposit File Creator to start your free 30 day trial.
 The Direct Deposit File Creator is fully functional during the trial period.

 1.69: Add Contractor Only option, which doesn’t require the QB user to have payroll rights.
 Added section to documentation describing specific rights required to use the app with QB – if you’re not using the QB Admin log in.